The Hershey Company (HSY) Shares Plummet Below 1-Year High

 HSY’s Market Performance

-The stock of The Hershey Company (HSY) has seen a -2.80% decrease in the past week, with a 0.78% rise in the past month, and a 9.12% gain in the past quarter.
-The volatility ratio for the week is 1.61%, and the volatility levels for the past 30 days are at 1.35% for HSY.
-The simple moving average for the last 20 days is -2.98% for HSY’s stock, with a simple moving average of 10.90% for the last 200 days.
+The stock of The Hershey Company (HSY) has seen a -2.42% decrease in the past week, with a -0.52% drop in the past month, and a 8.94% gain in the past quarter.
+The volatility ratio for the week is 1.64%, and the volatility levels for the past 30 days are at 1.42% for HSY.
+The simple moving average for the last 20 days is -3.94% for HSY stock, with a simple moving average of 9.59% for the last 200 days.

-Volatility was left at 1.35%, however, over the last 30 days, the volatility rate increased by 1.61%, as shares surge +0.72% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +10.57% upper at present.
+Volatility was left at 1.42%, however, over the last 30 days, the volatility rate increased by 1.64%, as shares sank -4.74% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +6.53% upper at present.

 Insider Trading